Rebuilding the Collins 51J Series Receivers

 came to be missing, they found the story so charming that they sent an

-entire set of ten crystals for the 51J-2 to Paul - free.
+entire set of ten crystals for the 51J-2 to Paul - free of charge.

 The crystals got the 51J-2 working again but there were other problems that seemed unfixable.
 The gearbox had severe wear that allowed the Megacycle control to be advanced maybe three or four bands before the gearbox would bind and jam up.
 You then had to rotate the Megacycle control back a band or two to undo the binding and then proceed forward three or four more bands.
 It was a cumbersome method but it did allow eventually getting to the desired band.
 Additionally, the Antenna Coil primary on Band 2 was open due to an excessive amount of RF accidentally injected into the receiver while operating on 160 meters.
 Paul had obtained another Antenna Coil but it was from an R-388 receiver (which doesn't have the primary winding on the coil.)